omniversion/omniversion/README.md

     [omniversion/ansible](ansible) collects versions and dependencies from servers orchestrated via Ansible.

 * #### Aggregation
-    [omniversion/cli](cli) translates the output of different version managers into a single, coherent list.
+    [omniversion/cli](cli) translates the output of many different version managers into a single, coherent list.

 * #### Analysis
     [omniversion/python](python) adds convenience methods to create dashboards and much more in a few lines of code.

-### How to install